dovecot/documentation/docs/core/config/auth/databases/sql.md

 [[link,auth_staticdb]] instead.
 It is also a bit faster since it avoids doing the userdb SQL query.

-`user_query` setting contains the SQL query to look up the userdb information.
+[[setting,userdb_sql_query]] setting contains the SQL query to look up the userdb information.
 The commonly returned userdb fields are uid, gid, home, and mail.
 See [[link,userdb_extra_fields]] for more information about these and other fields that can be returned.

 If you're using a single UID and GID for all users, you can set them in